 In WordPress, the backend of your website is also known as the dashboard or admin area.
 It allows users who have logged in to your website to configure the website and create content.

-You can login to the WordPress backend by adding
+You can log in to the WordPress backend by adding

 The WordPress backend consists of the following pages:

 - ‘Media’ is where you upload, view, search, edit, and manage media files

-- ‘Pages’ is where you can view, create, and manage static pages
+- ‘Pages’ is where you view, create, and manage static pages

-- ‘Appearance’ is where you can change themes, manage menus, and widgets.
+- ‘Appearance’ is where you change themes, and manage menus and widgets

-Plugins permits you to install apps that extend your website’s capabilities.
+- ‘Plugins’ is where you install and activate apps that extend your website’s capabilities

-Users allows you to add, view, edit, and define user roles on your site
+- ‘Users’ is where you add, view, edit, and define user roles on your site

-- ‘Tools’ is where you import and export content, and manage personal data.
+- ‘Tools’ is where you import and export content and manage personal data

-Settings is the central location to configure your site’s basic settings.
+- ‘Settings’ is a central location where you configure your site’s basic settings

 Depending on the WordPress plugins and themes you use, there may be other settings and options in your WordPress backend.